 If you get into the habit of laying down ground rules before the guests arrive, you can avoid some of the drama and misunderstandings.

 Do a little bit of digging on your potential house guests before you accept their bid to stay in your home.
 Some rental sites such as Airbnb allow property owners to leave reviews of their guests.
 In the absence of any information on your guests, the Internet is a vast resource.
 If you sense any red flags, don’t hesitate to decline.
-You may lose out on income, but hopefully you can book other guests who won’t cause headaches for you during their stay.
+You may lose out on income, but hopefully, you can book other guests who won’t cause headaches for you during their stay.

 Common sense says to make sure you have everything in writing.
-If you detail your house rules as early in the process as possible, you may be able to avoid the type of guests who will make such demands or leave your property in less-than-livable condition.
+If you detail your house rules as early in the process as possible, you may be able to avoid the type of guests who will make such demands or leave your property in less-than-livable conditions.
 For example, terms like “no partying” will deter the spring break crowd from booking with you.

 Make sure your guests know what you consider to be reasonable as far as requests.
 Try to make arrangements before they arrive if they have asked for anything out of the ordinary.
 Once they arrive, establish your availability (or lack thereof) for requests during their stay.